Mamun724/SequelizeConnectionAcquireTimeoutError-in-Sequelize-with-prepared-transaction/readme.md

 # PostgreSQL prepared transation with Sequelize demo

+## Commands to run before `npm start`
+Please update the `.env` file with proper database URLs.

+Then run:
+1. `npm install`
+2. `npm run sequelize:db1:migrate`
+3. `npm run sequelize:db2:migrate`

-After running the app by `npm start`, it stops working after inserting first 5 data.
+After running the app by `npm start`, it stops working after inserting first 5 data objects.
 After that it gets the `SequelizeConnectionAcquireTimeoutError`.

 When you have found the error, please go to the database dashboard of the first database in PG Admin 4 and you will